Blocking products globally

 In the meantime, Rahul doesn't want his site's customers to find the product in search results.
 To bridge the period of time between now and the next product feed delivery, he sets a global blocklist rule that prevents Bebop Factory from showing up in any search results, regardless of the query.

-He starts by opening the Ranking page, then clicking the Add Rule button.
-From here, he can add a rule that will affect all pages, category pages only or search pages only.
+He starts by opening the Ranking page and then clicking the + New ranking rule button.
+From here, he can add a rule that will affect all pages, category pages only, or search pages only.
 In this case, Rahul would choose to affect only search pages.
-He then, searches for Bebop Factory in the search query box.
+He then searches for Bebop Factory in the search query box.
 When he finds it, he blocks it from the product's + menu in the upper right corner.
 He saves his new global blocklist rule and effective immediately, none of Spiffy Tot's customers can see Bebop Factory in any search results on the site.

 909